Ben&Ben: 2016–2018: Formation and early years

 During this time, the duo worked with several different sound engineers and songwriters, including tribal leaders as sources of inspiration; they subsequently took the name Ben&Ben.
 In partnership with Warner Music Philippines, Ben&Ben released their first effort, an eponymous extended play (EP), on December 17, 2016.
 Although the two recorded their material with the aid of layered sound and audio mixing elements, they faced challenges replicating this in a live setting.
 Prior to their stage debut on Rapplers Live Jam, the duo invited a small group of musicians to perform with them, adding Poch Barretto as electric guitarist, Jam Villanueva as drummer, Agnes Reoma as bassist, Patricia Lasaten as keyboardist, Toni Muñoz and Andrew de Pano as percussionists, as well as Keifer Cabugao as violinist.
 Six of the additions have previously studied music; Muñoz, Lasaten, and Reoma majored in music composition, Barretto and Villanueva earned music business management degrees, and De Pano is a graduate of music education.
 Conversely, Cabugao is the only one to have a non-music major, having attended business school.
 The group continued playing live performances together for several months, and on May 10, 2017, Ben&Ben were officially formed as a nine-member ensemble.
 "Leaves", Ben&Ben EPs single, helped the band rise to prominence after it had been streamed more than one million times on Spotify.
 Their next release, "Kathang Isip", was heralded by Billboard Philippines as a "game-changer", highlighting its "melodramatic crooning ... heart-tugging instrumentals ... [and] soaring, cathartic chorus".
 It was nominated for Song of the Year at the Myx Music Awards.
 At the 2018 Aliw Awards, Ben&Ben were named Best New Artist – Group.
-That same year, the band featured on several soundtracks, performing "Susi" for the biopic Goyo: Ang Batang Heneral, "Maybe The Night" for the romantic drama Exes Baggage, and "Balik-Balikan" for the television series Coke Studio Homecoming.
+That same year, the band was featured on several soundtracks, performing "Susi" for the biopic Goyo: Ang Batang Heneral, "Maybe The Night" for the romantic drama Exes Baggage, and "Balik-Balikan" for the television series Coke Studio Homecoming.